In this introductory article, we will cover all the basics of SSL Certificates.

 Pricing for these validation methods depends on the effort required.
 Domain validation will be the cheapest, and the extended will be more costly.

-Certification authorities will imply the more money spent, the more authoritative and secure a site appears, but this is not the case.
-However, many customers view this as the case, so depending on the level of concern for customers, choose a degree that bests suits the needs of the business.
+Certification authorities will imply that the more money is spent, the more authoritative and secure a site will appear, but this is not the case.
+However, many customers view this as the case, so depending on the level of concern for customers, choose a degree that best suits the needs of the business.

 Pulling It All Together

-Businesses who wish to exude security to their customers need to use an HTTPS URL.
-Using an SSL certified public key with a level of domain validation is the only way to accomplish this security.
+Businesses that wish to exude security to their customers need to use an HTTPS URL.
+The only way to accomplish this security is to use an SSL-certified public key with a level of domain validation.

 It is not a complicated process, but collecting these certifications will require a little bit of effort and a third party.